CSC207-UofT/course-project-trackr/phase0/progress_report.md

 database (and remove our temporary volatile `Database`); since the rest of our program works _through_ `DataAccess`, it doesn't even have to be refactored.

+#### Subclassing `Event`

+Why our event structure (having an abstract `Event` class as a parent class to different types of event classes) is a point of contention right now (as in, is it really necessary?), as of phase0 it seems to be the best way to represent events.
+Having an abstract `Event` class forces us to implement new events as subclasses, allowing us the extensibility of subclasses: like adding event-specific features and messages.
+The class hierarchy also makes for easy polymorphism: instead of keeping track of specific events in the rest of our program, we can just refer to the general `Event` class.

+The class hierarchy also makes it easy to add new classes without having to refactor the entire program: just add a new subclass (and the appropriate UI flags to create it), and, since the rest of the app only ever refers to the non-specific `Event` class, the new event type is automatically compatible.

 ### Part 4: Work Distribution

 Person 1: Menghao Yu